huxiaoliang/cfc-apps/cassandra/README.md

 ```

+# Access Cassandra service

-# Then from spark or any other service, you could access the Cassandra through any of the following endpoints
+From spark or any other service, you could access the Cassandra through any of the following endpoints

 ```
  cassandra:9042